 It’s easy to be confused with the tax status of Lanzarote and the other Canary islands.
-Although we have been part of Spain for 500 years, we’re an autonomous region, which means we have a high degree of self government.
+Although we have been part of Spain for 600 years and we’re also part of the European Union.
+But we’re an autonomous region, which means we have a high degree of self government.

 We also have some quirks in our fiscal system which are interesting:

 We are very much part of the EU, but…..

 We are outside the EU in terms of customs allowances

 We’re not part of the EU customs union.
 That means when you buy goods like cigarettes and booze here, you are limited to how much you can take home.
 Here are the duty free limits.

 So we’re duty free!

 The upside is those products are cheap – because they are duty free.
 You save plenty on cigars, cigarettes, tobacco, alcohol and perfumes.

 In Spain they have IVA, which is VAT, at 21% on most goods, in the UK they have VAT at 20%.
 Here in The Canaries, we are exempt from VAT, but we do pay a local sales tax called IGIC on most goods, which is just 7%, so that’s another reason things often seem cheaper here.

 If you want to import stuff (even your own property) to the islands, you may have to pay import duty.
 Likewise, if you order products from online retailers like Amazon, you should, in theory, order them without VAT, but pay an import duty and the local IGIC on them.
 In reality, it’s pretty hit and miss, but that is what should happen.